frictionlessdata/frictionless-py/CONTRIBUTING.md

 npm start
 ```

-To update a reference in `docs/references` and some other generated documents please update codebaes docstrings or root documents.
-For more information about generated documentation see `docs/build.py`.
+To update a reference in `docs/references` and some other generated
+documents please update codebase docstrings or root documents.
+For more
+information about generated documentation see `docs/build.py`.

 ## Code Contribution